chromaui/polaris-react/documentation/guides/migrating-from-v3-to-v4.md

 }
 ```

-Moving forward you'll want to wrap your code in our test provider.
+Moving forward you'll want to wrap your code in the Polaris test provider.

 ```jsx
 // new